 If you were to decide the charging time of an electric vehicle, the average signal would incentivize scheduling it at noon, where the sun shines the strongest.
 On the other hand, with the marginal signal, all charging times are equivalent, because regardless of when you decide to charge the vehicle, the impact will always be to adjust the production of the gas turbine to accommodate that request.
 So which decision is the best?

 The key to answering this question is to consider the time scale of the impact considered.
 The marginal signal accurately depicts the immediate impact that a decision has on the grid.
 But what if that vehicle gets charged at the same time every day for 10 years?
 What if that vehicle is part of a larger fleet that also gets charged at the same time?
 How might the grid adjust?

-On this simplified grid, the marginal signal, by focussing exclusively on the immediate impact, misses the long-term benefits of incentivising consumption at times when renewables can be abundant.
-Thus, it might lead to less renewables (and more fossil power plants) being installed 🤯.
+On this simplified grid, the marginal signal, by focusing exclusively on the immediate impact, misses the long-term benefits of incentivizing consumption at times when renewables can be abundant.
+Thus, it might lead to less renewables (and more fossil power plants) being installed.
 But wait, isn’t the marginal signal supposed to be the optimal signal for decision making?
-Correct, but it is only the optimal signal in the short run: as we’ve seen in this example, optimizing for immediate impact can make things worse in the long-run.
+This is correct when only short-term impacts are considered: as we’ve seen in this example, optimizing for immediate impact can make things worse in the long-run.